thedevstop/asbus/README.md

 asbus
 =====

-An easy to use Command and Query Bus.
+An easy to use Command and Query Bus library with basic event sourcing support.

 **Mediator**